-Churches around the country are beginning to think about preparing to resume normal ministry operations.
-While conducting a deep clean is important, it’s also beneficial for ministries to consider how they can limit possible germ spread in high-touch areas and on objects.
+Churches around the country that offer in-person event are taking additional steps to prevent the spread of coronavirus.
+While conducting a deep clean is important, it’s also beneficial to limit possible germ spread on objects and in high-touch areas.

-According to the CDC, common “high touch” surfaces typically include tables, doorknobs, light switches, faucets, sinks, and toilets.
+According to the U.S. Centers for Disease Control and Prevention (CDC), common “high-touch” surfaces typically include tables, doorknobs, light switches, faucets, sinks, and toilets.
 Churches also will want to consider the other objects or areas commonly touched through the course of their weekly activities.

 These surfaces may include: